 The Plan is subject to the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
-Participants may elect to make tax deferred contributions ranging from 1% up to the lesser of 50% of their eligible compensation or \$18,500 and \$18,000 for 2018 and 2017, respectively.
+Participants may elect to make tax deferred contributions ranging from 1% up to the lesser of 50% of their eligible compensation or \$19,000 and \$18,500 for 2019 and 2018, respectively.
 Participant contributions are recorded when they are withheld from the participant's wages.
-The \$18,500 limit may be adjusted in future years by the Internal Revenue Service ("IRS").
+The \$19,000 limit may be adjusted in future years by the Internal Revenue Service ("IRS").
 The sum of the tax deferred contributions and the after-tax contributions cannot exceed 50% of the participant's eligible compensation.
 Subject to limitation, the Company matches contributions made by employees into the Plan at an amount equal to 50% of a participant's total monthly contributions up to 6%, for a maximum employer match of 3% of their compensation.
 Also, the Company may make a discretionary contribution to the Plan, which is subject to the Board of Directors' approval, provided the Company attains certain predetermined profit levels.
-Discretionary contributions of approximately \$20,100,000 and \$10,150,000 were made for the Plan's years ended December 31, 2018 and 2017, respectively.
+The Company did not make a discretionary contribution for the year ended December 31, 2019.
+A discretionary contribution of \$20,100,000 was made for the Plan's year ended December 31, 2018.

 Participants may rollover into the Plan amounts representing distributions from other qualified retirement plans, an individual retirement account or an annuity.
-For the years ended December 31, 2018 and 2017, the Plan accepted employee rollover contributions of approximately \$2,289,000 and \$2,571,000, respectively.
+For the years ended December 31, 2019 and 2018, the Plan accepted employee rollover contributions of \$4,737,000 and \$2,289,000, respectively.